ghinknet/Piuka/README.md

 # Piuka

-Piuka Download Engine with Python
+Piuka(Ukrainian: Річка Richka, Means River) Download Engine with Python

+### Known bugs:
+#### 1.When two identical files are downloaded consecutively using disk buffering mode, the second file is incomplete □